jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 * `AndroidFramework` extended by `ManageStuffFromAndroid`, which translates Android based requests and delegates them to `IManageStuff`.
 * `RESTFramework` extended by `ManageStuffFromRest`, which translates RESTful based requeests and delegates them to `IManageStuff`.

-`ManageStuff` has no dependency or knowledge upon either of these Frameworks or the External Dependencies. `ManageStuff` is loosely couplied to the Frameworks and Dependencies through Adapters, which are created via the `Configurer`.
+`ManageStuff` has no dependency or knowledge upon either of these Frameworks or the External Dependencies. `ManageStuff` is loosely coupled to the Frameworks and Dependencies through Adapters, which are created via the `Configurer`.
 None of the classes depend upon nor have knowledge of each other.

 I didn't have room to include the `Configurer` in the diagram, but if I had drawn it, it would have only been a purple rectangle with creation lines to each of the blue rectangles.
 Here's what the `Configurer` class might look like in Java:
 ```java